Durham University Business School Accelerates Efforts to Achieve Net Zero With Launch of New MSc in Energy Engineering Management | FE News

 Durham University Business School Accelerates Efforts to Achieve Net Zero With Launch of New MSc in Energy Engineering Management

-A new Masters programme, designed to equip future leaders with the skills to make the idea of a Net Zero world a reality, is to be launched by Durham University Business School later this year.
+A new Masters programme, designed to equip future leaders with the skills to make a Net Zero world a reality, is to be launched by Durham University Business School later this year.

 The MSc in Energy Engineering Management has been created through a collaboration between two world-leading institutions housed at Durham University – the Business School and the Durham Energy Institute.